zongquan/blog/_posts/2007-11-11-The-Russian-lady-in-my-mind.md

+---
+layout: post
-# The Russian lady in my mind
+title:  "The Russian lady in my mind"
+author: "Zongquan"
+comments: false
+---

 "Science and Technology is the first Productivity!" our famous leader Deng had ever said that.
 No Science and Technology, and no Economics.